-In support of the clinical study programs and assuming that all the programs continue to advance, the Company will need to manufacture drug product which will cost the Company approximately \$4.1 million over the next twenty-four months.
-The forecasted amount includes cost for manufacturing assays.
+In support of the clinical study programs and assuming that all the programs continue to advance, the Company will need to manufacture drug product.
+The Company originally determine that it would likely need an entire new manufacturing batch but has since determine that a current batch could be repurposed at a cost of approximately \$2,000,000 which includes all assay development and stability studies over the next twenty-four months.

 The Company continues to work with vendors to manage its cash position while ensuring vendors continue providing services while being paid, albeit over a longer period of time than previously agreed terms.
-The Company has raised approximately \$6,913,000 from private placement financings during the current fiscal year.
-Nevertheless, the Company's cash reserves of \$770,000 as at April 30, 2018 in addition to the subsequent private placement on June 7, 2018 for gross proceeds of approximately \$941,000 are insufficient to meet anticipated cash needs for working capital and capital expenditures through the next twelve months, nor are they sufficient to see the current or any planned research and development initiatives through to completion.
+The Company has raised gross proceeds of approximately \$8,518,000 from private placement financings during fiscal 2018.
+Nevertheless, the Company's cash reserves of \$366,000 as at July 31, 2018 in addition to the subsequent private placements the Company closed on August 8, 2018 and September 10, 2018 for gross proceeds of approximately \$1,274,000 are insufficient to meet anticipated cash needs for working capital and capital expenditures through the next twelve months, nor are they sufficient to see the current or any planned research and development initiatives through to completion.
 Though the funds raised have somewhat assisted the Company in dealing with its working capital deficiency and attempts to make vendors current, additional funds are required to advance the various clinical and preclinical programs, pay for the Company's overhead costs and its past due vendors.
 To the extent that the Company does not believe it has sufficient liquidity to meet its current obligations, management considers securing additional funds, primarily through the issuance of equity securities of the Company, to be critical for its development needs.

 The Company's long-term liquidity depends on its ability to raise funds from various sources, which depends substantially on the success of its ongoing research and development programs, economic conditions and the state of the biotech industry.
 Accessing the capital markets can be particularly challenging for companies that operate in the biotechnology industry.
-The Company has predominately raised funds utilizing the services of ACM Alpha Consulting Management EST ("ACMest") and on September 8, 2017 entered into an agreement with ACMest and Oakbridge Capital Advisors Ltd., from London, England to assist in raising capital for the Company.
+The Company has predominately raised funds utilizing the services of ACM Alpha Consulting Management EST ("ACMest").
+On July 2, 2018 the Company amended the ACMest agreement which now only incorporates investor/public relation services for a monthly fee of CHF33,000 and entered into a new agreement with ACM Alpha Consulting Management AG ("ACMag") that incorporates a finder's fee for financing activity.
+On September 8, 2017 entered into an agreement with ACMest and Oakbridge Capital Advisors Ltd., from London, England to assist in raising capital for the Company.